-B. Bedtime and between meal snacks shall be made available for all residents desiring them, or in accordance with their service plans, and shall be listed on the daily menu.
+B. Bedtime and between meal snacks shall be made available for all residents desiring them, or in accordance with their [service plans, and shall be listed on the daily menu physician's or other prescriber's orders.
 Vending machines shall not be used as the only source for snacks.

-22 VAC 40-72-620.
-Menus for meals and snacks.

-A. Food preferences of residents shall be considered when menus are planned.

-B. Menus for the current week shall be dated and posted in an area conspicuous to residents.

-C. Any menu substitutions or additions shall be recorded on the posted menu.

-D. A record shall be kept of the menus served for three months.

-E. Minimum daily menu.
+- 1. Appropriate adjustments in the provision of snacks to a resident shall be made when there are orders from the resident's physician or other prescriber in the resident's record limiting the receipt or type of snacks. - 2.
+Vending machines shall not be used as the only source for snacks.22 VAC 40-72-620.
+Menus for meals and snacks. - A. Food preferences of residents shall be considered when menus are planned. - B. Menus [for meals and snacks] for the current week shall be dated and posted in an area conspicuous to residents. - C. Any menu substitutions or additions shall be recorded on the posted menu. - D. A record shall be kept of the menus served for [three months two years]. - E. Minimum daily menu.

-1. Unless otherwise ordered in writing by the resident's physician, the daily menu, including snacks, for each resident shall meet the current guidelines of the U.S.

-Department of Agriculture's food guidance system or the dietary allowances of the Food and Nutritional Board of the National Academy of Sciences, taking into consideration the age, sex and activity of the resident.
-2. Other foods may be added.
-3. Second servings and snacks shall be provided, if requested, at no additional charge.
-4. At least one meal each day shall include a hot main dish.
-F. Special diets.
-When a diet is prescribed for a resident by his physician, it shall be prepared and served according to the physician's orders.
-G. There shall be on-site quarterly oversight of special diets by a dietitian or nutritionist, each of whom must meet the requirements of § 54.1-2731 of the Code of Virginia and the Regulations Governing Standards for Dietitians and Nutritionists.
-The quarterly oversight shall include a review of the physician's order and the preparation and delivery of the special diet for each resident who has such a diet.
+- 1. Unless otherwise ordered in writing by the resident's physician [or other prescriber], the daily menu, including snacks, for each resident shall meet the current guidelines of the U.S. Department of Agriculture's food guidance system or the dietary allowances of the Food and Nutritional Board of the National Academy of Sciences, taking into consideration the age, sex and activity of the resident. - 2.
+Other foods may be added. - 3.
+Second servings and snacks shall be provided, if requested, at no additional charge. - 4.
+At least one meal each day shall include a hot main dish. - F. Special diets.
+When a diet is prescribed for a resident by his physician [or other prescriber], it shall be prepared and served according to the physician's [or other prescriber's] orders. - G. There shall be on-site quarterly oversight of special diets by a dietitian or nutritionist, each of whom must meet the requirements of § 54.1-2731 of the Code of Virginia and 18 VAC 75-30, Regulations Governing Standards for Dietitians and Nutritionists.
+The quarterly oversight shall include a review of the physician's [or other prescriber's] order and the preparation and delivery of the special diet for each resident who has such a diet.
 The quarterly oversight shall also include an evaluation of the adequacy of each resident's special diet and the resident's acceptance of the diet.
 The dietitian or nutritionist shall provide a written report within two weeks to the facility administrator of his findings and recommendations, and include the date of the oversight, the date of the report, and his signature.
 The report shall be retained at the facility for at least two years.

-NOTE: Special diets may also be referred to as medical nutrition therapy or diet therapy.
+[NOTE:] Special diets may also be referred to as medical nutrition therapy or diet therapy.

-H. A copy of a diet manual containing acceptable practices and standards for nutrition shall be kept current and on file in the dietary department.
+- H. A copy of a diet manual containing acceptable practices and standards for nutrition shall be kept current and on file in the dietary department. - I. Hydration.

-I. Hydration.
 The facility shall make drinking water readily available to all residents.

 Direct care staff shall know which residents need help getting water or other fluids and drinking from a cup or glass.
-Direct care staff shall encourage and assist residents, who do not have medical conditions with physician ordered fluid restrictions, to drink water or other beverages frequently.

-22 VAC 40-72-630.
-Medication management plan and reference materials.

-A. The facility shall have, and keep current, a written plan for medication management.
+Direct care staff shall encourage and assist residents who do not have medical conditions with physician [or other prescriber] ordered fluid restrictions to drink water or other beverages frequently. - 22 VAC 40-72-630.
+Medication management plan and reference materials. - A. The facility shall have, and keep current, a written plan for medication management.